-The availability of mud is partly determined by the changing hydrodynamic energy along the river continuum, especially in shallow, well-mixed estuaries that we focus on (Fig. 1) (Dalrymple et al., 1992).
+- 5 The availability of mud is partly determined by the changing hydrodynamic energy along the river continuum, especially in shallow, well-mixed estuaries that we focus on (Fig. 1) (Dalrymple et al., 1992).
 The tidal-fluvial transition appears to be a zone of sand and mud convergence, both of which are therefore conducive to tidal marsh establishment (Fig. 1).
 Alternatively, it could be the mixed-energy setting that is conducive to tidal marsh establishment, which, in turn, enhances sedimentation.
-A central zone of lower energy where the average grain size decreases has been observed where bedload converges (Johnson et al., 1982).
+A central zone of lower energy where the average grainsize decreases has been observed where bedload converges (Johnson - 10 et al., 1982).
 Bedload convergence means that both the river and the sea transport more sediment towards this central zone in the estuary than they export, resulting in net accumulation.
-Dalrymple et al. (1992) suggested that this area of bedload convergence often coincides with the relatively largest tidal marsh extent (Fig. 1).
-Furthermore, in many estuaries a turbidity maximum zone (TMZ) occurs in the same mixed-energy zone of the estuary, which are characterised by elevated suspended sediment concentrations (e.g. Brenon and Le Hir, 1999).
-It is important to realise that the relative contribution of the tides, river and waves to the total hydrodynamic energy is gradually changing along the estuary (Dalrymple et al., 1992).
-We will use a rough classification of the estuary into an outer, central and river part, which is characterised by a dominance of tides, mixed importance of tides and river, and dominance of the river over hydrodynamics respectively.
+Dalrymple et al. (1992) suggested that this area of bedload convergence often coincides with the relative largest tidal marsh extent (Fig. 1).
+Furthermore, in many estuaries a turbidity maximum zone (TMZ) occurs in the same mixed energy zone of the estuary, which is characterized by elevated suspended sediment concentrations (e.g. Brenon and Le Hir, 1999).
+It is important to realize that the relative contribution of the tides, - 15 river and waves to the total hydrodynamic energy is gradually changing along the estuary (Dalrymple et al., 1992).
+We will use a rough classification of the estuary into an outer, central and river part, which is characterized by a dominance of tides, mixed importance of tides and river and dominance of the river on hydrodynamics respectively.

 Our hypothesis derives from a combination of three independent and complementary analyses.
 First, a reconstruction of the Holocene development of estuaries and tidal basins suggests that vegetation combined with mud tends to infilling of estuaries.

-Through a reduction in intertidal water storage at the system margins, due to vegetation-enhanced sedimentation, the tidal prism reduces and tends towards flooddominant transport (Speer and Aubrey, 1985; Friedrichs and Perry, 2001; Friedrichs, 2010).
+- 20 Through reduction of intertidal water storage at the system margins, due to vegetation-enhanced sedimentation, the tidal prism reduces and tends towards flood-dominant transport (Speer and Aubrey, 1985; Friedrichs and Perry, 2001; Friedrichs, 2010).
 Second, a large number of estuaries fill all space wider than that covered by an idealised convergent estuary with tidal bars (Leuven et al., 2017).
-This analysis excluded tidal marshes, but clearly a number of estuaries were larger in the past and have at least partly been filled by mudflats, tidal marsh or mangroves.
-A model study
+This analysis excluded tidal marshes but clearly a number of estuaries were larger in the past and have at least partly been filled by mud flats, tidal marsh or mangroves.
+A model study by Braat et al. (2017) on effects of mud on system-scale development of estuaries over millennia showed that mud decreases the morphodynamics and decreases the total system width depending on mud concentration.
+All three approaches, geological, remote sensing and numerical, point at - system-scale effects of mud and vegetation in estuaries.